TheseusGrey/edit-in-neovim/README.md

 ## Why?

 I know Obsidian has vim bindings, but I've built up my own Neovim config and customised it to my liking and that's where I like to edit text.

-## Future Plans

-A few ideas I have about where to take this plugin or at least the idea behind it beyond just fixing bugs and keeping things functioning:

-- Embed the neovim instance in Obsidian(?), there's already a plugin someone else made for embedding consoles/terminals you can check out [here](https://github.com/polyipseity/obsidian-terminal).
-- Make the plugin play nicely with multiple obsidian tabs, current neovim gets alil confused if there are multiple tabs open.
-- Allow other editors?
-I like the idea of having a more fleshed-out external editor experience for Obsidian, though having a single plugin to integrate with any/all the different editors and the different ways they talk to each other might be abit much to contain in a single plugin.